containers/podman/CONTRIBUTING.md

 ## Contributing to Podman

 This section describes how to start a contribution to Podman.
+These instructions are geared towards using a Linux development machine, or doing development on the podman backend.
+For instructions on working on MacOS, read the [docs for building on osx](./build_osx.md).

 ### Prepare your environment